Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 # Introduction

+[Feature engineering](https://learn.microsoft.com/azure/architecture/data-science-process/create-features#what-is-feature-engineering) is the process of selecting, transforming, or creating relevant features (variables) from raw data to improve the performance of a machine learning model.
+It involves extracting meaningful information, handling missing values, scaling, encoding categorical variables, and creating new features.
+Effective feature engineering enhances a model's ability to understand patterns, leading to better predictions and improved overall performance in data science and machine learning tasks.

+With the recent launch of Azure ML managed feature store, machine learning professionals are now empowered to develop and productionize features independently.
+You simply provide a feature set specification and let the system handle serving, securing, and monitoring of your features, freeing you from the overhead of setting up and managing the underlying feature engineering pipelines.

+To learn more, read the [launch blog](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/announcing-managed-feature-store-in-azure-machine-learning/ba-p/3823043) and [Azure ML managed feature store documentation](https://learn.microsoft.com/azure/machine-learning/concept-what-is-managed-feature-store?view=azureml-api-2).

+[Microsoft Fabric](https://learn.microsoft.com/fabric/get-started/microsoft-fabric-overview) is an all-in-one analytics solution for enterprises, and is an excellent choice for machine learning and data science tasks on Azure.
+The Data Science experience of Microsoft Fabric enables you to build, deploy, and operationalize machine learning models seamlessly within your Fabric experience.
+It integrates with Azure Machine Learning to provide built-in experiment tracking and model registry.

+To learn more, read [Data Science documentation in Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-science/).

-This article will guide you to build a feature engineering system based on Azure ML managed feature store and Microsoft Fabric.
-Here is the high-level architecure diagram:
+The article focuses on constructing a feature engineering system using Azure ML managed feature store and Microsoft Fabric.
+It delves into the tracking and monitoring of data lineage for these features through Microsoft Purview.
+The content includes a step-by-step guide for environment setup and running the demo, aiming to expedite the feature engineering process within the Azure ecosystem.

+## Architecture

+Here is the high-level architecture diagram:

 ![Architecture](./images/fs_architecture.png)

 This architecture utilizes Microsoft Fabric as the data analytics platform.
-A data pipeline lands, ingests, and transform the incoming data.
+A [data pipeline](https://learn.microsoft.com/training/modules/use-data-factory-pipelines-fabric/) lands, ingests, and transform the incoming data.
 The transformed data is registered as [features](https://learn.microsoft.com/azure/machine-learning/concept-what-is-managed-feature-store?view=azureml-api-2#what-are-features) in Azure ML managed feature store.
 These features are used for model training and inferencing.
 Concurrently, the data lineage of both the data pipelines and the features is tracked and monitored using Microsoft Purview.

+The sample follows a medallion architecture with `landing`, `staging` and `standard` zones created in the **File Section** of a [lakehouse](https://learn.microsoft.com/fabric/data-engineering/lakehouse-overview) in [Fabric OneLake](https://learn.microsoft.com/fabric/onelake/onelake-overview).
+For data landing, 'ForEach' activity is used to download multiple files from a public blob storage.
+The rest of the processing (ingestion, transformation, feature registration, model training, and model inferencing) is done using Fabric 'data notebooks'.

+In addition to the main flow, there are optional steps for performing 'exploratory data analysis' and 'data validations' (illustrated by dotted lines in the diagram).
+These features are currently not covered as part of the step-by-step guide, but the notebooks are available in the repo for reference.

 ## Environment Setup